Luffiez/RemoteDesktopViewer/readme.md

 ## How to use it?
 If you do not wish to perform any changes of your own, simple download the RDVInstaller.msi file and run it to install the application.

+Once started, you can manage your list of connections by going to Settings/Station Settings.

+If you wish to use the same connection list between multiple desktops, you can easily export and import the list as an xml-file by going to Settings/Database -> export/import.

 ## Other

 The icon used for the program was created by **Smashicons** and can be found [here](https://www.flaticon.com/free-icon/screens_2489379).